HydrologyFrankfurt/ReWaterGAP/docs/getting_started/model_framework.rst

 	- Water Abstractions

 .. note::
-	Lateral routing of water through the storage compartments is based on the so-called fractional routing scheme and differs between (semi)arid and humid grid cells [1]_.
+	Lateral routing of water through the storage compartments is based on the so-called fractional routing scheme (see section 4 of Müller Schmied et al. (2021) [1]_) and differs between (semi)arid and humid grid cells [1]_.

 References
 ##########